grumlimited/kinesis-tailr/README.md

         --no-color                           Disable color output
         --print-delimiter                    Print a delimiter between each payload --print-key                          Print the partition key
-        --print-shardid                      Print the shard ID
+        --print-shard-id                     Print the shard ID
         --print-timestamp                    Print timestamps
-        --shard-id <SHARD_ID>                Shard ID to tail from -o, --output-file <OUTPUT_FILE>      Output file to write to -c, --concurrent <CONCURRENT>        Concurrent number of shards to tail [default: 10] -v, --verbose                        Display additional information
+        --shard-id <SHARD_ID>                Shard ID to tail from.
+Repeat option for each shard ID to filter on -o, --output-file <OUTPUT_FILE>      Output file to write to -c, --concurrent <CONCURRENT>        Concurrent number of shards to tail [default: 10] -v, --verbose                        Display additional information